hyperledger/fabric/docs/source/membership/membership.md

 ![MSP1a](./membership.msp.diagram.png)

 *Identities are similar to your credit cards that are used to prove you can pay.
-The MSP is similar to the list of accept credit cards.*
+The MSP is similar to the list of accepted credit cards.*

 Or consider a consortium of banks that each operate peer nodes that both endorse and validate transactions.
 They could also optionally